thomasebsmith/finances/README.md

 ### v0.4
 - Simulated financial predictions
-- Historical prediction accuracy analysis
+- Historical prediction accuracy analysis and adjustments

 ## Future Ideas
 In the more distant future, this project could include: